 Loss of Market Opportunity?

-There is a real possibility that the NHS Health Apps Library may now have missed the critical market opportunity to offer this library at the time when none existed.
+There is a real possibility that the NHS Health Apps Library may now have missed the critical market opportunity to offer this library at a time when none existed.

 During the period between 2015 and 2018 when the NHS has been beavering away at developing the new Health Apps Library, a number of private app assessment companies have either commenced trading or substantially solidified their commerical offerings (eg. Our Mobile Health, ORCHA, App Script)